colakaist/academic-kickstart2/content/project/biophysics/path_sampling/index.md

 #projectimagecaptionshort: ""

 ---

-Path sampling methodologies offer a means to augment the efficiency of simulating infrequent occurrences, such as protein folding, protein binding and unbinding, as well as cellular signaling processes.
-Among these approaches, the Weighted Ensemble (WE) method stands out as a particularly potent and versatile technique.
-In our research pursuits, we have harnessed WE simulations to delve into the fundamental mechanisms governing an array of biological systems.
-Notably, our investigations have encompassed subjects such as membrane proteins and cell-penetrating peptides (CPPs).
+Path sampling methodologies provide an effective means to enhance the simulation of infrequent events, such as protein folding, protein binding and unbinding, and cellular signaling processes.
+Among these approaches, the Weighted Ensemble (WE) method stands out as a particularly powerful and versatile technique.
+In our research, we have utilized WE simulations to investigate the fundamental mechanisms underlying a wide range of biological systems.
+Notably, our studies have included topics such as membrane proteins and cell-penetrating peptides (CPPs).